I Want to Love You Till Your Dying Day

-I Want to Love You Till Your Dying Day (きみが死ぬまで恋をしたい, Kimi ga Shinu made Koi wo Shitai) is a Japanese yuri manga series written and illustrated by Aono Nachi.
-It was serialized in Ichijinsha's Comic Yuri Hime from August 2018 to December 2019, after which it was moved to online serialization on both PixivYurihime and Ichijin Plus.
-It is licensed for an English-language release by Kodansha USA.
-An anime television series adaptation produced by Roll2 has been announced.
+I Want to Love You Till Your Dying Day (きみが死ぬまで恋をしたい, Kimi ga Shinu made Koi o Shitai) is a Japanese yuri manga series written and illustrated by Aono Nachi.
+It was serialized in Ichijinsha's Comic Yuri Hime from August 2018 to December 2019, before moving to online serialization on both PixivYurihime and Ichijin Plus.
+Kodansha USA licensed the series for an English-language release.
+An anime television series adaptation produced by Roll2 premiered in July 2026.

 Synopsis

 At a school that takes in orphaned children and raises them to be magical weapons for war, one morning, a 14-year-old Sheena Totsuki suddenly loses her roommate.
 Sheena suppresses her grief and tries to act strong, until later that evening when a girl covered in blood approaches her.
 Despite her injuries, the girl remains cheerful, much to Sheena's confusion.
 The next day, the girl joins Sheena's class as a new student and introduces herself as Mimi Kagari, while Sheena finds out that Mimi is rumored to be the school's secret weapon as she is seemingly unable to die.
 The pair become roommates and grow closer despite their different outlooks on their situation within their school.